When it comes to sliders for WordPress, there are two premium plugins that stand tall above the rest: Revolution Slider and Smart Slider 3.

 As far as features go, these plugins share many similarities but also have their own unique selling points.
 Here’s a side-by-side comparison of their features:

-Smart Slider 3 comes with three extra types of sliders: showcase, block and accordion.
-While you’re no doubt familiar with standard and carousel sliders, here’s a quick look at what all five of Smart Slider 3’s slider types look like:
+Smart Slider 3 comes with two extra types of sliders: showcase and block.
+While you’re no doubt familiar with standard and carousel sliders, here’s a quick look at what all four of Smart Slider 3’s slider types look like:

 When you’re time poor or just have no idea what you’re doing when it comes to design (like me), you need a bit of guidance.
 Fortunately, both Slider Revolution and Smart Slider 3 come with a stack of beautifully designed templates to get you started.